 What are the Differences Between Project Expeditor and Project Coordinator?

 The following are a few differences between the Project Expeditor and the Coordinator

 - The project expeditor has no authority to make decisions while the coordinator has limited authority to make decisions.

-- The project expeditor assists the project manager for logistics and communication.
-On the other hand, the coordinator, assist the project manager for managing and controlling the project.
+- The project expeditor assists the project manager with logistics and communication.
+On the other hand, the coordinator, assist the project manager in managing and controlling the project.